-Here's an overview of the state of the virtual reality market (VR) in Canada in the spring of 2017, as presented by the Pulse on VR.
-While Canada has an opportunity to become a leader in VR, entrepreneurs should prepare themselves to tackle three key challenges: market maturity, talent and funding.
+While Canada has an opportunity to become a leader in virtual reality (VR), entrepreneurs should prepare themselves to tackle three key challenges: market maturity, talent and funding.

 Launched at the end of June 2017, the bilingual website Pulse on VR presents an ongoing snapshot of the Canadian Virtual Reality (VR) ecosystem as it evolves.
 You will find in-depth case studies from some of Canada's top VR players, a list of Canadian companies in this sector as well as information from jurisdictions across Canada.